parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 ```

 And that's it.
-By default, it uses the structure of our source folder.
+The pattern of our URLs is straightforward, we'll simply use the title of the post as provided in the frontmatter.
+So a title like "Spooky Action" will become `/spooky-action`.

-We've fed permalinks only one parameter *relative*, which is set to false.
+We've also set *relative* to false.
 If this were set to true, Metalsmith would make a copy of any resource on the source folder in all sub-folders.
+But in our case, this isn't necessary.

-Build your Metalsmith blog now to see it in action:
+Build your Metalsmith blog now to see your new URLs in action:

 ```
 $ npm start